ziweizhou/slate/source/pms.html.md

 }
 ```

-This endpoint retrieves all bookings from one house.
+This endpoint retrieves all bookings from one house.<br/>
 Each request has a maximum of 10 results.
 If more than 10 results, use page 2 to get other results.

 ### HTTP Request